isabelle-ag/3040-API-Specs/README.md

 ---
 ### Wallet Details

-`/wallet-details/<wallet_id>[?crypto=<crypto_symbol>&fiat=<currency_code>]`
+`/wallet-details/<wallet_id>[?fiat=<currency_code>&crypto=<crypto_symbol>]`

-Provides a list of cryptocurrencies held in the specified wallet and the wallet's total value in a given fiat currency.
-Optionally, you can filter the response by cryptocurrency by including the `crypto` query parameter.
-If the `fiat` parameter is not specified, the default fiat currency is CAD.
+`GET` Provides a list of cryptocurrencies held in the specified wallet alongside the wallet's total value in a given fiat currency.
+If the `fiat` parameter is omitted, it defaults to the user's fiat currency.
+Optionally, you can refine the response by filtering it with the `crypto` query string parameter.

+`PUT` Updates the users default fiat currency.

-**Query Parameters**
+**Query String Parameters**

-`crypto`
-> Accepts values like BTC, ETH, DOGE, etc.

 `fiat`
 > Accepts values like CAD, USD, AUD, etc.
 > Default: CAD.

+`crypto`
+> Accepts values like BTC, ETH, DOGE, etc.

 ### Transaction History

 `/transaction-history/<wallet_id>[?date_range=<yyyy-mm-dd,yyyy-mm-dd>]`

-Given a wallet ID, returns recent transactions in reverse chronological order.
-Optionally, use the `date_range` query parameter to filter the results by specifying a date range; it will return all transactions of that wallet within the specified date range, including the first and last date.
+`GET` Given a wallet ID, returns recent transactions in reverse chronological order.
+Optionally, use the `date_range` query string parameter to filter the results by specifying a date range; it will return all transactions of that wallet within the specified date range, including the first and last date.

-**Query Parameters**
+**Query String Parameters**

 `date_range`
 > Accepts date range in the format YYYY-MM-DD,YYYY-MM-DD.